Bravo 22 Company

 Bravo 22 Company, a recovery through the arts programme, is made possible by The Royal British Legion and The Drive Project.

-Bravo 22 Company was created by Alice Driver, using theatre as a vehicle for recovery produced with the Theatre Royal Haymarket Masterclass Trust, The Royal British Legion and Ministry of Defence in 2011.
-It brought together 30 wounded, injured and sick Service personnel to write, produce and perform their own play, The Two Worlds of Charlie F written by Owen Sheers and directed by Stephen Rayne on a West End stage.
+It was created by Alice Driver in 2011, using theatre as a vehicle for recovery, produced with the Theatre Royal Haymarket Masterclass Trust, The Royal British Legion and Ministry of Defence.
+The production brought together 30 wounded, injured and sick Service personnel to write, produce and perform their own play, The Two Worlds of Charlie F, to a West End stage with the help of writer Owen Sheers and director by Stephen Rayne.

 Who does it benefit?

-The programme aims to give Service people and veterans new skills and experiences while improving confidence, self-awareness and motivation to support an individual’s recovery and the transition into civilian life.
+The programme aims to give Service people and veterans new skills and experiences, whilst improving confidence, self-awareness and motivation to support an individual’s recovery and the transition into civilian life.

 What has it achieved?

-Since its creation in 2011 Bravo 22 Company has delivered projects across the U.K. using theatre and has recently extended its programming to include art.
-The programme has worked with over 350 WIS, veterans and their families using the arts to support their recovery and its work has been seen by over 40,000 audience members.
+Bravo 22 Company has delivered projects across the UK using theatre and art since 2011.
+To date, the programme has worked with over 350 WIS, veterans and their families using the arts to support their recovery.
+Its work has been seen by over 40,000 audience members across the country.

 Bravo 22 Company has been consistently independently evaluated as being excellent by its participants and should be used as an exemplary model of recovery-based arts projects.